 In the months following the December imprisonment of Chung, Na-ggom-su called on female fans to upload revealing photographs of themselves that would “keep him company” to a website petitioning for the former lawmaker’s release. one particularly salacious fan attracted widespread media attention – and the displeasure of women’s-rights groups – by donning a swimsuit and scrawling across her cleavage: “I want Chung out so bad my breasts are exploding.”

 Yonsei University journalism professor Kang Sang-hyun puts the podcast’s success down to growing disenchantment with the government-aligned mass media while several bloggers have suggested that most of Na-ggom-su’s fans want to be entertained more than informed.
+The battle lines remain confused: supporters cheering on the dissidents and laughing at their lewd jokes are often the same people who vote to keep Lee and his ilk in office.

 Kim’s political failings may well have boosted the morale of the group’s enemies.
 The special edition of the show comes as the three commentators still at liberty prepare to report to the prosecutor’s office for questioning on fresh sedition allegations.
 The future of The Bunker remains unclear, even to the embattled trio of superstars who may yet follow Chung into prison.
+Podcasts are still being released and Kim continues to beat the drum: “I will fight this war against the old and the corrupt and win it.”

 Whether or not all of Na-ggom-su’s members are jailed, this could be just the beginning of an underground war for free speech in South Korea.
 A host of podcasts have sprouted up to emulate the country’s most long-lived and blatant anti-government movement.
 Meanwhile, the state continues to grapple for an effective response to the unfamiliar guerrilla tactics of these entertainers.